colinlogue/chocan/README.md

 whenever the database is accessed.
 You could also have the function you're writing re-throw the `DatabaseException` and catch it in an earlier frame, if that makes sense for your control flow.
-Just know that any time you are using the database, there is a change it will fail (e.g. if data is missing or doesn't match).
+Just know that any time you are using the database, there is a chance it will fail (e.g. if data is missing or doesn't match).

 ### Retrieving existing information